thecommunitydigitallibrary/cdl-platform/README.md

 #### Extension:
 Navigate to ``frontend\extension`` and ``run npm run build``.
 Then upload the ``build`` file to Chome while using Development Mode.

-## Building on top of the online version
+## Building on Top of the Hosted CDL
 See the API documentation [here](https://github.com/thecommunitydigitallibrary/cdl-platform/tree/dev/backend).
+Please be courteous regarding the amount of API calls so that the backend servers do not get overwhelmed.

 ## Development Roadmap
 ### Frontend